GSA/prototype-city-pairs-api/standards.md

 ### API Keys

-_Not implemented yet.
-Would like to implement api.data.gov in the future._
+We recommend using api.data.gov as a layer between your API and users.

+_We are using api.gsa.gov in front of this API, whichi provides key management, and the other benefits mentioned in the standards.
+This can be seen in the "API Calls" page of the [API documentation](https://gsa.github.io/prototype-city-pairs-api-documentation/api-docs/console/), which includes `api_key` as a required parameter and provides a DEMO_KEY to use for testing. _

 ### Error handling

 Handle all errors (including otherwise uncaught exceptions) and return a data structure in the same format as the rest of the API.

 _Doing something like this, although still modifying.
-This is in the CityPairsMasterController.js._
+This is in the [/express/routes/cityPairs_v0.js](https://github.com/GSA/prototype-city-pairs-api/blob/master/express/routes/cityPairs_v0.js)._

 HTTP responses with error details should use a `4XX` status code to indicate a client-side failure (such as invalid authorization, or an invalid parameter), and a `5XX` status code to indicate server-side failure (such as an uncaught exception).

-_Not doing this yet.
-Will be soon._
+_400 has currently been implemented._

 ### Pagination